hursey013/tailwindcss-uswds/README.md

 ### Utilities

 Utility classes follow the default naming conventions provided by Tailwind with USWDS design tokens as values.
-This creates more terse class names and may sometimes also change the utility name itself:
+This creates shorter class names and may sometimes also change the utility name itself:

 ```css
 /* .border-bottom-1 becomes: */